mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-You can control all aspects of the output when creating an output plugin instance using `local.output`.
+You can control all aspects of output when creating output plugin instances with `local.output`.

 ### meta

-Controls the YAML metadata at the top of the Markdown file.
-By default, no metadata will be added.
+Controls the yaml metadata at the top of markdown, by default, no metadata will be added.

 ```md
 # Getting Started